New mortgage rules have no major effect on Swedish housing market

 Lack of effect

 Two months after the rule changes, the effect has not materialized.
-Statistics from SBAB and the housing website Booli show that housing prices rose by 1 percent in May, while apartment prices, in particular, remained stagnant.
+Statistics from SBAB and the housing website Booli show that housing prices rose by 1 percent in May, while apartment prices in particular remained stagnant.

-"What happens in the outside world can affect housing prices, but it is difficult to know," he says, referring, among other things, to the uncertainty linked to the energy crisis in the Middle East.
+He was referring, among other things, to the uncertainty linked to the energy crisis in the Middle East.

 Loading related articles...